Discover Dallas: A Comprehensive Travel Guide

 4: RH Rooftop Restaurant Dallas

-RH Rooftop Restaurant Dallas is a rooftop restaurant that serves timeless classics for brunch and dinner.
-Located on the 3rd floor of RH Dallas, a design gallery that showcases home furnishings and décor, RH Rooftop Restaurant Dallas offers a year-round skylit garden escape, with a lush and serene atmosphere.
+RH Rooftop Restaurant Dallas is a rooftop restaurant serving timeless brunch and dinner classics.
+Located on the 3rd floor of RH Dallas, a design gallery that showcases home furnishings and décor, it offers a year-round skylit garden escape with a lush and serene atmosphere.
 RH Rooftop Restaurant Dallas is one of the good restaurants in Dallas, and it is a place where you can dine and discover.

 5: Drake’s